 Interested in #suplife but not sure where to start?
 An inflatable board that can roll up to fit in your car is a great option.
 We're continually researching the most promising boards before buying the best to test side by side.
 Here we review the top 10 inflatable paddleboards available today.
 We took them for Lake Tahoe glide sessions, explored Donner Lake, and enjoyed lazy river days.
 We timed how long they take to inflate, played clown-car to see how much weight they can really hold, and had new paddlers and pros test their stability and maneuverability.
 After rolling, unrolling, pumping, playing, rerolling, and packing so many times — we have a pretty good handle on how easy they are to move around.
 Check out the review to find out which SUPs are the best for all-around use, which are great for touring, and which offer the best value.
 If you're looking for the best glide performance, check out our rigid SUP review.

-Best Inflatable Stand Up Paddle (SUP) Boards
+The Best Inflatable SUP (Stand Up Paddle) Boards

 Analysis and Award Winners

 We're stoked for summer and keep pretending that it's already warm out on Lake Tahoe.
 So we went ahead and paddled the SereneLife inflatable head-to-head against our reigning champ, the Isle Explorer.
 While the Isle handily won the competition, the SereneLife impressed us for its high performance to cost ratio.
 Read more below.